symfony/symfony-docs/deployment/azure-website.rst

 At this point, the Symfony application has been deployed and works perfectly on the Azure Website.
 However, the ``web`` folder is still part of the URL, which you definitely don't want.
 But don't worry!
-You can easily configure the web server to point to the ``web`` folder and remove the ``web`` in the URL (and guarantee that nobody can access files outside of the ``web`` directory.)
+You can configure the web server to point to the ``web`` folder and remove the ``web`` in the URL (and guarantee that nobody can access files outside of the ``web`` directory.)